Need more information?

 - Design a competency based learning program within an industry you are familiar with.
 This learning program should be based on a minimum of 3 units of competency, to be delivered to a target group in the workplace.
 The duration of the learning program must be sufficient to cover all performance criteria of the units.
 As a guide, the minimum duration should be 24 hours.
 Because you are required to deliver a group-based training session based on one of the units in this program, include units you are familiar with and are likely to train at work.

 - Complete a hazard identification checklist of the venue where you will be training.
 You may use your organisation’s hazard identification documentation such as a Take 5 or a Job Hazard Analysis.

-- Deliver 2 consecutive presentations totaling at least 80 minutes in duration.
+- Deliver 2 consecutive presentations totalling at least 80 minutes in duration.
 The deliveries should be presented at your workplace and observed by your workplace supervisor.
-If you do not have a workplace, Coral Reef Institute will assist you in accessing an operating training and assessment environment or simulated environment.
-Although the unit BSBCMM401 does not specify a time and is performance based, industry dictates a presentation sessionto be at least 40 minutes in duration.
+If you do not have a workplace, we will assist you in accessing an operating training and assessment environment or simulated environment.
+Although the unit BSBCMM401 does not specify a time and is performance based, industry dictates a presentation session to be at least 40 minutes in duration.
 Your workplace supervisor submits a 3rd party report based on your performance.
-The supervisor is not to assess but to provide important feedback of your performance using a template supplied by Coral Reef Institute in your assessment workbook.
+The supervisor is not to assess but to provide important feedback of your performance using a template supplied by us in your assessment workbook.